simpleanilcha/ui-front-end-developer-intern/README.md

 ## Test
 The test is to check one's familiarity with what's going in and around the field.
-Visiting the [Link](http://te56v1.axshare.com/#c=2) will open the Wireframe.
+Visiting the [Link](http://te56v1.axshare.com/#c=2) will open the **Wireframe**.
 We expect you to convert the VD file into valid HTML, CSS and JS.

 ## Task